 Sponsored by the College of Law and predominately staffed by its students, Willamette Law Online provides timely, informative and accurate case summaries from the U.S. Supreme Court, the Ninth Circuit Court of Appeals and Oregon's appellate courts, as well as cases from all American courts in the areas of dispute resolution, intellectual property and conflict of laws.

-The Willamette Sports Law Journal is a student-run online publication devoted to those areas where sports and the law intersect.
-The journal addresses many areas of sports law, but gives specific focus to how it affects leagues, players, colleges and fans.
-Article topics range broadly from Title IX, to torts in sports, to anti-trust and labor law issues.
+The Willamette Sports Law Journal was a student-run online publication devoted to those areas where sports and the law intersect.
+In 2016, the journal ceased publishing, and it is no longer an active student group.
+The journal addressed many areas of sports law, but gave specific focus to how it affects leagues, players, colleges and fans.
+Article topics ranged broadly from Title IX, to torts in sports, to anti-trust and labor law issues.
 First published in 2004, Willamette Sports Law Journal was the first sports law journal in the Northwest.
-The journal is published biannually, in the winter and spring.
-The journal provides students, educators, practitioners, and other enthusiasts with timely, well-written commentary and analysis about the always exciting and evolving field of sports law.
+The journal was published biannually, in the winter and spring.
+It provided students, educators, practitioners, and other enthusiasts with timely, well-written commentary and analysis about the always exciting and evolving field of sports law.